cismet/belis-online/README.md

 **BelIS online** is open-source software licensed under the [MIT License](https://github.com/cismet/belis-online/blob/dev/LICENSE).
 Feel free to use, modify, and distribute this project as per the terms of the license.

+**Exception:** Some images used in this project [`belis_background_iStock-139701369_blurred.jpg`, `belis_background_iStock-139701369_original.jpg` and all images derived from them] has been licensed from iStock and are explicitly excluded from the MIT license.
+Usage, modification, and distribution of these particular images are subject to the terms and conditions agreed upon with iStock.

 ## Contact

 If you have any questions, suggestions, or feedback, please don't hesitate to contact the project maintainers: